LibArticles/articleman/README.md

 	$ nix develop .#frontend
 ```

-Once you're there, just use Cargo or the Bun package manager in the corresponding directory as you usually would.
+Once you're there, just use Cargo or the Yarn package manager in the corresponding directory as you usually would.

+To build the frontend through nix, just run `nix build .#frontend`.